petersaj/neuropixels_trajectory_explorer/README.md

 ### Overview of interface
 ![image](https://github.com/petersaj/neuropixels_trajectory_explorer/blob/main/wiki/overview.PNG)

-#### Control panel
+#### Controls
+Moving the probe: arrow keys
+Insert/retract the probe: alt + arrow keys
+Move probe tip independent from top (changes probe angle): shift + arrow keys Select probe (if more than one): click on probe, selected is blue

+Menu descriptions:
+- **Probe controls**
-- Probe controls:
+  - Display controls: pop up box with probe controls
-  - arrow keys (translate), SHIFT+arrow keys (rotate probe by moving bottom), ALT+arrow keys (depth along probe axis)
   - Set entry: move probe to specific entry coordinates
   - Set endpoint: move probe to specific endpoint coordinates (NOTE: this uses the roughly approximated bregma DV position)
-- 3D areas: pick an area (through a comprehensive list, search, or hierarchy) to draw in 3D on the atlas
+  - Add probe: add a new probe
+  - Remove probe: remove selected probe (unless only 1 probe)
+- **3D areas**
   - List areas: choose from list all areas in the CCF
   - Search areas: search CCF areas (e.g. search for "CA1" to find what the CCF calls "Field CA1")
-  - Hierarchy areas: drill down to areas on the hierarchy, select structures at any level of the hierarchy (e.g. select all "primary visual cortex" instead of by layer like "primary visual cortex layer 1")
+  - Hierarchy areas: pick CCF area by regional hierarchy
   - Remove areas: select previously drawn 3D areas to remove
-- Toggle visibility: turn on/off visibility ('Slice' switches between displaying anatomy, CCF-parsed regions, or nothing)
+- **Display**
+  - Region names: display full or abbreviated region names under "probe areas" plot
-  - Slice: toggle brain slice between anatomy (greyscale), CCF regions (with CCF-assigned colors), or off
+  - Slice: brain slice between anatomy (greyscale), CCF regions (with CCF-assigned colors), or off
-  - Brain outline: toggle brain outline visibility on/off
+  - Brain outline: brain outline visibility
-  - Probe: toggle probe visibility on/off
+  - Probe: probe visibility
-  - 3D areas: toggle 3D areas visibility on/off
+  - 3D areas: 3D areas visibility
-  - Dark mode: toggle white/black font and background (can make some colors like yellow cerebellum easier to see)
+  - Dark mode: white or black background
-- Other: in development, not currently in regular use
+- **Manipulator**
+  - New Scale MPM: sync with New Scale MPM manipulator
+  - Scientifica Patchstar: sync with Scientifica Patchstar manipulator

 #### Atlas
 The atlas can be rotated by clicking and dragging (the slice updates when the mouse is released).
 The probe can be moved with the arrow keys (+SHIFT: rotation, +ALT: depth).